nrwl/nx/docs/angular/guides/configuration.md

 ## angular.json

-The `angular.json` configuration file contains information about the targets and schematics.
+The `angular.json` configuration file contains information about the targets and generators.
 Let's look at the following example:

 ```json
 {